stu-code/sas-viya-workbench-demos/health-life-sciences/Pulmonary-Fibrosis-Progression-Modeling/README.md

 - Drop DICOM data for size considerations

-NOTE: when downloading the data you will only need [train.csv](https://www.kaggle.com/competitions/osic-pulmonary-fibrosis-progression/data?select=train.csv) (we partition training data as the 'test.csv' doesn't include true values to score against).
+NOTE: when downloading the data you will only need [train.csv](https://www.kaggle.com/competitions/osic-pulmonary-fibrosis-progression/data?select=train.csv) (we partition training data as 'test.csv' doesn't include true values to score against).
 You can also directly download the dataset from the terminal:

 ```python
 kaggle competitions download osic-pulmonary-fibrosis-progression -f train.csv